 - Any other work that best expresses who you are.

-Again what we are looking for is anything that helps show what type of theatre artist or technician you are and what you see yourself doing in the future.
-Each review is individualized and focused on how you fit into the what we have to offer to you.
+We are looking for content that shows what type of theatre artist or technician you are and what you see yourself doing in the future.
+Each review is individualized and focused on how you fit into what we have to offer to you.